Reparse-dev/noctus-obsidian-theme/README.md

 1. Line-length, featuring line lengths made to approximate PDF exports (based on their export font size) and line lengths for [optimal readability](https://baymard.com/blog/line-length-readability).
 Can be used for only reading view, or with live and source editing view as well!
 2. Text-Alignment, featuring block (or justify), right aligned, left aligned, and centered options!
 Can be changed on a per-notes basis using the css classes which are formated like this: `text-align-[alignment]` (alignment options: block (or justify), right, left, center)

+> For changing colors you will find simple instructions in the **Color Styling** section!

 #### Plugin Integrations